 Early Default: What are your options to remedy this problem?

 If you are struggling to make your SBA loan payments, this could just be the symptom of a much bigger problem your business could be facing.
 Perhaps you never had the working capital you needed to reach your goals.
 Maybe a large customer is slow paying you or you were a victim of the housing market collapse.
 Whatever the case may be, you should first start by making reductions in overhead, growing sales and managing your finances better.
-Read this article to understand the best way to prioritize your business debts and create a manageable debt repayment plan.
+Understand the best way to prioritize your business debts and create a manageable debt repayment plan.

 Next, If these efforts still fail and you are facing default on your SBA loan, you should first explore options with your lender for an SBA loan modification or deferment.
 The lender has some flexibility in allowing you the time to get back on track with your SBA loan payments, but it is a delicate dance.
 You cannot show too much cash flow, or you will be told to start paying as agreed.
 You also cannot show too much stress as your lender may only elect to move you into liquidation.
 If you are seeking an SBA loan modification or deferment, you must read this article to understand your options.

-Lastly, if your lender denies any modifications or deferments, then you need to consider a debt workout, restructuring or an exit from the business, preferably one that has you coming out of it without losing everything.
-You should consult an expert such as Second Wind who can take you through this process and help you end up on top.
+Lastly, if your lender denies any loan modifications or deferments then you need to consider a debt workout, restructuring or an exit from the business, preferably one that has you coming out of it without losing everything.
+We offer free consultations and can take you through this process and help you end up on top.

 You should also consult with an attorney who specializes in these matters, but keep in mind that most legal defenses will fail.
 You borrowed the money and cannot pay it back, so your creditors will likely obtain a judgment against you no matter what you do.
-You can read more here about why legal defenses on SBA loan defaults fail.
+Learn more about loan default about the legal defense for SBA loan defaults and why legal defenses on SBA loan defaults fail.